Seedoino/SEEDOINO/README.md

 ## 📘 Project Description

-**SEEDOINO** is a fully air-gapped hardware tool for securely managing your cryptocurrency **seed phrase** using a microSD card.
+**SEEDOINO** is a fully air gapped hardware tool for securely managing your cryptocurrency **seed phrase** using a microSD card.
 It is designed to maximize privacy and eliminate digital exposure by operating completely offline **no Wi-Fi**, **no Bluetooth**, no wireless interfaces at all.

 ## 🔐 Key Features

 - **Seed Phrase Storage**
-  Securely store your BIP39-compatible seed phrase on a microSD card in a fully offline environment.
+  Securely store your BIP39 compatible seed phrase on a microSD card in a fully offline environment.

 - **Seed Phrase Recovery**
   Read the seed phrase directly from the SD card.

 - **Seed Phrase Cloning**
-  Duplicate your seed phrase to multiple SD cards without manually re-entering it—ideal for creating several backups quickly.
+  Duplicate your seed phrase to multiple SD cards without manually reentering it ideal for creating several backups quickly.

 - **Seed Phrase Splitting**
   Optionally split your seed phrase across two separate SD cards for enhanced redundancy and physical separation.

-- **100% Air-Gapped**
+- **100% Air Gapped**
   SEEDOINO contains **no wireless interfaces**: no Wi-Fi, no Bluetooth.

 ---